netxms/netxms-doc/admin/user-management.rst

    Certificate mapping method: "Subject"

-   Certificate mapping data: the subject of the CA. Can be taken from "Certificate Manager" view.
+   Certificate mapping data: the subject of the CA.

 |